Charlestowne Mall - The Quad St. Charles

 About the Project:

 The developer/property manager is The Krausz Companies, Inc., representing property owners SC Main 3800, LLC.
 The owners purchased the mall property in November 2013.
-Both Von Maur and Kohls' own their building pads and buildings.

 The proposed plans for The Quad St. Charles include: